danriti/moleskine/serviceworker-intro/README.md

-# Fade to Black: Graceful Degradation with the ServiceWorker
+# Fade to Black: Graceful Degradation with the Service Worker

-At Velocity NY this past year, I was introduced by [Alex Russell][2] to [Service Workers][1].
-For the uninitiated, Service Workers are a bleeding edge browser feature that provide event-driven scripts that run independently of web pages.
+At Velocity NY this past year, I was introduced by [Alex Russell][2] to [service workers][1].
+For the uninitiated, service workers are a bleeding edge browser feature that provide event-driven scripts that run independently of web pages.
 A Service Worker script runs in the background on it's own thread and provides the ability to respond to events even when the user is offline.

-Upon learning this, I immediately got excited because Service Workers open the door for developers to be able to gracefully handle the offline experience for users.
+Upon learning this, I immediately got excited because service workers open the door for developers to be able to gracefully handle the offline experience for users.
 This is especially game changing for mobile web developers where the network can be unreliable.